jkz/lastfm/src/assets/content/thegame.md

 #Jesse the Game
 World domination.
-I have devised a schema for this specific purpose, which I am not only willing to share with you, but offering you to be a part of.
+I have devised a scheme for this specific purpose, which I am not only willing to share with you, but offering you to be a part of.
 The scheme is seeded by the premise that for world domination you need an army of loyal minions.
 People.